 - The therapist’s intention is to make the therapy process both safe and supportive.

-- Everything that happens in therapy is confidential, except if necessary for your own or another person’s safety is at risk.
+- Everything that happens in therapy is confidential, except if your own or another person’s safety is at risk.